Add this

 Aagey aati thi dil pe hansi,

-Of late, however, another constitutional institution, the ECI ( Election Commission of India) appears to be overtaking the judiciary and may just pip it to the bottom.
-It had faltered a bit in 2019 when one of its Commissioners had shown the courage to dissent, but he was soon kicked upstairs and forced to quit the race- it's not easy being Caesar's wife when one has a few " flagrant delictos" of one's own tucked away between the sheets.
+Of late, however, another constitutional institution, the ECI (Election Commission of India) appears to be overtaking the judiciary and may just pip it to the bottom.
+It had faltered a bit in 2019 when one of its Commissioners had shown the courage to dissent, but he was soon kicked upstairs and forced to quit the race- it's not easy being Caesar's wife when one may have a few "flagrant delictos" of one's own tucked away between the sheets.
 Since this stumble, however, the ECI has picked up its pace and has now entered the final lap, the Bengal and Assam elections, with a terminal burst of blinding speed.

 Even the inventive Piush Goel, who thinks Newton and Einstein are the same person and who has lately emerged as an authority on how dying persons can consume less oxygen, would be hard put to explain some of the ECI's recent decisions.
 How is it that an institution which slavishly toes the BJP line of One Nation One Election needs eight phases and one month to conduct elections in just one state?
 And three phases to carry out polling in one district?
 Are these elections or eight course meals cooked by the BJP chefs and served by the ECI, like the elaborate "dham" of my state?
 It certainly doesn't say much about its ability to conduct Parliament and Vidhan Sabha elections simultaneously.